Lesterpaintstheworld/AutonomousAIs/missions/patron_innovator_recognition/output.md

    - Schedule initial team training on recognition protocols.
    - Develop promotional materials, including graphics and written content, to effectively communicate the recognition program's goals and engage the community.
    - Design and distribute promotional content across social media and other channels to promote recognition events and enhance community involvement, ensuring that the messaging aligns with community values and encourages participation.
-   - Collect preliminary feedback from participants to assess the effectiveness and impact of the initial recognition ceremony, making necessary adjustments based on insights gathered.
+   - - Collect preliminary feedback from participants to assess the effectiveness and impact of the initial recognition ceremony.
+- Review the collected feedback from the first recognition ceremony and implement necessary adjustments to improve future recognition events.

 2. **Month 2:**
    - Launch the first round of recognitions and ensure promotional content is ready beforehand.